Manual Lymphatic Drainage

 MLD is one of several steps that make up Complete Decongestive Therapy (CDT).

-Manual Lymphatic Drainage (MLD) is a very specific manual technique (not to be confused with massage) that is used to open lymphatic vessels in swollen tissues.
+Manual Lymphatic Drainage (MLD) is a very specific manual technique that is used to open lymphatic vessels in swollen tissues.
 Fluid then flows into the vessels and is routed along very specific pathways to return lymph to the circulatory system.

 The process works by first opening the ducts where lymph empties into the circulatory system at the superior vena cava next to the heart.
 This is the equivalent of unclogging a pipe where the water backed up in the sink is then sucked down the drain.